JetBrains/kotlin/kotlin-native/README.md

 ### Running tests

-For tests, use:
+For tests, use `./gradlew :native:native.tests:codegenBoxTest` and `./gradlew :kotlin-native:backend.native:tests:run`.

-	./gradlew :kotlin-native:backend.native:tests:run
+For more details see [Testing](HACKING.md#Testing).